 |Botanical Name||Pinus jeffreyi|

-|Plant Type||Evergreen tree|
+|Plant Type||Coniferous tree|

 |Soil Type||Loamy, sandy|

-How to Grow Jeffrey Pine
+Jeffrey Pine Care

 Jeffrey pine needs six or more hours of direct sunlight.
 It will not grow in the shade.